ImmigrantScreen

 Background and purpose

 Breast and colorectal cancer screening aims to detect cancer or precursors to cancer before the disease has spread to other organs.
 This allows for less aggressive treatment, better treatment success, and a reduction in mortality from the disease.
 Studies from Norway and other countries have shown that immigrants are less likely to participate in cancer screening than non-immigrants.
-The reasons are likely complex and may be related to socio-economic factors, communication challenges, and various pre- and post-migratory factors.
+The reasons are likely to be complex and may be related to socio-economic factors, communication challenges, and various pre- and post-migratory factors.

 Sub-studies and status

-Study 3: A randomized controlled study will investigate whether oral information about colorectal screening in one's assumed mother tongue will increase participation in the Colorectal Screening Program.
+Study 3: A randomized controlled study to investigate whether oral information about colorectal screening in one's assumed mother tongue will increase participation in the ColorectalScreen Norway.

 Data

-The project only uses data from women who have not objected to the storage of information from their screening examinations in the Cancer Registry.
+The project only used data from women who have not objected to the storage of information from their screening examinations in the Cancer Registry.
 It will be impossible to identify individuals in published results.

 Organization